qqkookie/StardewEasyMod/EasyPlay/README.md

 `EatPrefixKey`              | Don't Ask to Eat: Key to allow eating something not in the food list.
 `Foods`                     | Don't Ask to Eat: Eat/drink only these in the foods list.
 Don't ask to eat other edibles.

+ * Pressing Left Control + horse whistle key near the horse will remove horse hat and put it into your inventory.
  * The `Foods` list is name list of permitted foods.
 Name can be either localized display name or English name, upper/lower case is ignored.
 For edible items not listed here, confirm dialogue will be blocked.
 In square bracket list, each item is comma-separated and enclosed in double quotation marks.